Vet Oncologists providing cancer treatment for dogs, cats and small animals

 The machine installed is a brand new Elekta Synergy Agility Linear Accelerator with stereotactic capability and is the most up-to-date, technologically advanced machine available.
 It has many other advantages for treating cancer patients including:

 - The ability to provide stereotactic, definitive and palliative radiation with the one machine

 - On-site treatment, with no need for transport to and from the facility reducing the risk to recovering patients

-- Ability for patients to be treated as a ‘day procedure’ or to board for the length of their treatment course
+- Patients can be treated as a ‘day procedure’ or to board for the length of their treatment course

-- Ability to treat very small areas with minimal effects on surrounding normal tissues
+- It can treat very small areas with minimal effects on surrounding normal tissue

-- The ability to treat very large or multiple areas with varying energies
+- It can treat very large or multiple areas with varying energies

 - Faster treatment times = shorter anaesthesia times for our veterinary patients

 - Continuous dose monitoring via on board imaging and positioning devices to ensure that there is minimal damage to non-target structures